codemeta/codemeta.github.io/content/tools.md

 ### Keep in Sync

-Speaking of pipelines, you can also find [Publishing Pipelines](#publishing-pipelines). if your stack is missing that piece of the puzzle.
-These can help you keep your metadata in sync across multiple locations.
+If you need to automate your metadata publishing, you can also find [Publishing Pipelines](#publishing-pipelines).
+These can work with your existing deployment or CI/CD workflows, and can help you keep your metadata in sync across multiple locations.

 ## Tools for Supported Versions